xgbuils/iterum/doc/API.md

 ## Iterum (iterable)

-It builds an Iterum instance based on `iterable` parameter. `Iterum` instance implements [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterable_protocol) but not [iterator protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols#The_iterator_protocol).
-It can be created using `new` or not.
+It builds an Iterum instance based on `iterable` parameter. `Iterum` instance can be created using `new` or not.
 The constructor throws a `TypeError` if `iterable` object does not implements the [iterable protocol](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Iteration_protocols)

-`Iterum` instance that is created has the same behaviour as `iterable` using [for..of]() and [spread operator]() but it is enhanced but methods exposed below.
+`Iterum` instance that is created has the same behaviour that `iterable` using [for..of]() and [spread operator]() but is enhanced but methods exposed below.

 ### Example: